Downsizing Your Home

 Where would I really like to live?
 Do you want the diversity and cultural opportunities of a major metropolitan city?
 Is it time for that home in the country?
-Can you bear the Canadian winter?
+Can you bare the Canadian winter?

 How much can I afford?
 You have many years to look forward to, but your income is going to be relatively fixed.
 A good financial plan can help you decide what you can afford, not just now, but in ten or twenty years from now as well.